MATERIALS, General Advice, & TECHNIQUES

 Paper & fixatives

-I use acid free papers, mostly cotton paper, for most of my commission work (Fabriano Artistico extra white, & Fabriano 4 Liscio 10m roll), and usually stretch it to paint on.
+I use acid free papers, mostly cotton for my commission work (Fabriano Artistico extra white, & Fabriano 4 Liscio 10m roll), and usually stretch it to paint on.
 A useful paper-stretching video can be found here.
 For drawing work specifically made for print reproduction I use heavyweight drawing paper or Bristol card.
 I’m currently testing a range of heavyweight paper brands (Canson, Strathmore, Stongehenge, etc) to replace an old brand which declined in quality (FYI it was Daler Rowney Smooth Heavyweight drawing paper - it absolutely sucks now, don’t buy it.)
 I use Perfix spray to fix pencil drawing and ink artwork, and use Windsor & Newton varnishes to seal paintings.

 Microscopes & Lenses